davepersing/elevator-platform/README.md

 ## Improvements ##

 -  Improved handling of waiting passengers.
 Currently, the system only handles a single passenger at a time.
 This is dangerous due to the likely possibility to two passengers being scheduled at the same time.
 One passenger could be overwritten and not picked up.
+-  Improved scheduling for passengers that need a reschedule due to latency in the system.
 -  Error handling for lost connections.
 Currently, if the connection to etcd is lost, the watcher goroutine does not get restart.
 Implement a exponential backoff reconnection scheme to try to restablish contact.
 -  Implement capacity check in elevator scheduling to ensure elevator is not overburdened.
 -  Separate CLI for new passenger and elevator status.